docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 The value of the named property at the current time.

-- If `expressionEnabled` is true, returns the evaluated expression value.
+- If `expressionEnabled` is `true`, returns the evaluated expression value.
 - If there are keyframes, returns the keyframed value at the current time.
 - Otherwise, returns the static value.